-Merchant Navy Day Red Ensign flag-raising events planning is in full swing for commemorations being held across the UK.
+Merchant Navy Day Red Ensign flag-raising events will be in full swing for commemorations being held across the UK.

 Nautilus Mariners' Park residents and staff regularly hold a flag-raising ceremony and service on the UK estate in Wallasey run by the Nautilus Welfare Fund.
 This is held outside, weather permitting, beside the Atlantic Stone and the standing poppy display which overlooks the banks of the River Mersey.